Skip To Main Content

 Civics

 This course covers the local, state, and federal make-up of government.
 This area of study prepares students to become thoughtful participants in our multicultural society.
 The curriculum emphasizes the foundations of American citizenship, the Declaration of Independence, the Constitution, the Bill of Rights, citizenship, legislative process, landmark Supreme Court cases, civil and criminal law, the free enterprise system, and international relations.
-Students will sit for a practice citizenship exam.
+Students will sit for LEAP Test.

 Civics – Honors

-This is a one-semester course that includes the study of federal, state, and local governments (legislative, executive, and judicial branches), election procedures, and analysis of current events.
+This course includes the study of federal, state, and local governments (legislative, executive, and judicial branches), election procedures, and analysis of current events.
 The curriculum emphasizes the foundations of American citizenship, the Declaration of Independence, the Constitution, the Bill of Rights, citizenship, legislative process, landmark Supreme Court cases, civil and criminal law, the free enterprise system, and international relations.
 Students in honors classes are required to write a research paper and make one oral presentation on an approved social studies topic.
+Students will sit for LEAP Test.

 Concepts of layout and design will be studied and explored.
-Students will use logical steps when integrating text and graphics (original and scanned) to create papers, reports, newsletters, brochures, and other professional-looking documents.
+Students will use logical steps when integrating text and graphics to create logos, brochures, and other professional-looking documents.
 Effective communication techniques will be used when producing these documents.
-Students will identify, compare, and use various desktop publishing technologies and determine appropriateness to the task or audience.
-Terms related to topography and principles of page design will be studied.
-Software will be evaluated for appropriateness.
-The learning environment will extend beyond the classroom through creation and sharing of electronically formatted and published document vial electronic networks.
-A variety of strategies will be used to create effective designs.
-Students will develop portfolios of work produced for assessment purposes.
-Students prepare the school yearbook.
+Students will identify, compare, and use various Illustrator skills and determine appropriateness to the task or audience.
+Student's also have the opportunity to earn an Industry Based Credential for Adobe Illustrator.

 English I

-Study skills, writing, proofreading and editing; oral composition, vocabulary, and types of literature; information resources; an introduction to the elements of specific literary genres (short story, non-fiction, poetry, mythology, drama, and the novel); LEAP/GEE 21 preparation.
+Study skills, writing, proofreading and editing; oral composition, vocabulary, and types of literature; information resources; an introduction to the elements of specific literary genres (short story, non-fiction, poetry, mythology, drama, and the novel).
+Students will sit for LEAP Test.

 English I – Honors